 It was so rewarding to be able to share this purchase with my fellow op shop lovers.
 I received more than 1,000 likes and comments online.
 I am also getting feedback face-to-face when I go into the op shops around town, with other shoppers saying they have seen me in the community group.
 What fun!

-Every Friday we meet up with friends, mostly those we’ve met through the U3A though it’s a great mish-mash of people in our town.
+Every Friday we meet up with friends, mostly those we’ve met through senior meet up groups, though it’s a great mish-mash of people in our town.
 I enjoy the coffee and the company.
 We solve all the problems of the world for $5 (that’s what the coffee costs).
 There are plenty of laughs and it’s lots of fun!

 All these things make for a better, more fun, life.
 We are lucky to live in a small town where people are generally kind and caring, every shopping trip is a ‘meet and greet’ as we know so many.
 The experts tell us we keep healthier if we have social interaction.